 Step 1: Be sure SQL Server Authentication mode is enabled on your SQL Server database engine.
 SQL Server Authentication mode allows the use of SQL Server logins such as the built-in system administrator login, sa.

-Using the default settings for SQL Server installation, only Windows Authentication mode is enabled, which utilizes the accounts of the Windows operating system for authentication.
+Using the default settings for SQL Server installation, only Windows Authentication mode is enabled, which uses the accounts of the Windows operating system for authentication.

-This can be done using SQL Server Management Studio.
-Refer to the appropriate SQL Server documentation for using SQL Server Management Studio.
+You can do this using SQL Server Management Studio.
+Refer to the SQL Server Management Studio documentation.

 Step 3 (Required only for a SQL Server publication database): Be sure SQL Server Agent is enabled and running.
 SQL Server Agent is a Windows service that controls job scheduling and execution with SQL Server.

-xDB Replication Server uses SQL Server Agent for certain operations such as for scheduled shadow table history cleanup (see Section Scheduling Shadow Table History Cleanup).
+Replication Server uses SQL Server Agent for certain operations such as for scheduled shadow table history cleanup (see Scheduling shadow table history cleanup).

-SQL Server Agent can be started by using SQL Server Configuration Manager.
-Refer to the appropriate SQL Server documentation for using SQL Server Configuration Manager.
+You can start SQL Server Agent by using SQL Server Configuration Manager.
+Refer to the SQL Server Configuration Manager documentation.